Lloyds Bank disappoints on dividend after mis-selling charge

 “The 50 percent ratio is good but some people had hoped for as much as 70 percent in 2015 and that looks ambitious now,” one of Lloyds biggest 50 institutional investors said.

-Lloyds said underlying profit was 6.2 billion pounds in 2013 and it expects to announce a “small statutory profit before tax” when it publishes its full-year earnings.
+Lloyds said underlying profit was 6.2 billion pounds in 2013 and it expects to announced a “small statutory profit before tax” when it publishes full-year earnings on February 13.